College of Public Health Guidebooks

 - Register to participate in the commencement ceremony.

-- Masters students, your programs of study does not need to be signed by your advisor.
+- Masters student:, your programs of study does not need to be signed by your advisor.
+However it does need to list the name of both your academic advisor and faculty mentor.

-- PhD/DrPH students, your program of study must be up-to-date and include the signature of your major professor.
+- PhD/DrPH students: Submit the most updated program of study with the the signature of your major professor on the signature page.

 - Complete the online competencies before graduation (applicable only to those using a program of study prior to fall 2017).